-What is the expected outcome of the CBD?
+What is the intended outcome of COP15?

-A new plan to save life on Earth.
+Among other things, a new plan to save life on Earth.
 COP15 is meant to adopt something currently being called the “Post-2020 Global Biodiversity Framework”.
 It will outline what countries need to do, individually and collectively, in the next decade and beyond, to set humanity on course for achieving the CBD’s overall vision of “living in harmony with nature” by 2050.

 How is the plan shaping up?